- Reflect on what it means to be a creative family child care provider.

-- Ask families to donate everyday household items they don’t need to your program to support the creative experiences of children.
+- Ask families to donate everyday household items they do not need to your program to support the creative experiences of children.

-- Encourage families to nurture exploration and creativity at home by extending some of your program experiences.
+- Encourage families to nurture exploration and creativity at home by explaining the developmental benefits of activities and offering simple ways to extend some of your program experiences.

 Engaging with peers:

-- Share things about your interests and talents with other family child care providers during provider meetings or trainings, and explain how these interests drive some of the experiences you create for children in your program.
+- Share your interests and talents with other family child care providers during provider meetings or trainings and explain how these interests drive some of the experiences you create for children in your program.
 Get to know the people who work in your community on a personal level.

-- Exchange ideas about experiences that foster creativity with other colleagues or providers in your community.
-Invite a fellow provider to come to your program, observe some of your activities and give you feedback.
+- Exchange ideas with other colleagues or providers in your community about experiences that foster creativity.
+Invite a fellow provider to come to your program, observe some of your activities, and give you feedback.
 Offer to do the same for them.

 - Ask a trainer, coach, or family child care administrator to come and observe your program so they can offer feedback about your use of creative experiences and materials.